 The Scholarships Handbook provides essential information for managing or participating in the Scholarship program.
 Read the handbook and become familiar with your responsibilities and entitlements.

-For more information on Australia Awards, visit Australian Scholarships page.
+For more information on Australia Awards, visit Scholarships.

 Readjusting to life back home